Mike Bennett (politician): Election history

 On November 4, 2008, Bennett was re-elected unopposed to the Florida Senate in a term that ends in 2012 when all senators, by law, are up for re-election.
 It was one of only six seats out of 21 up for grabs that had no opponent in the general election, and was one of four that went to Republicans.

 Despite the lack of opposition, Bennett raised just under $322,000 between his filing for re-election in April 2005 to the November 2008 election.

-Bennett also ran unopposed in 2004, last seeing an opponent in his first run for the Senate in 2002 when he faced Mark G. Flanagan in the Republican primary, and Democrat C.J.
+Bennett also ran unopposed in 2004, last seeing an opponent in his first run for the Senate in 2002 when he faced Mark Flanagan in the Republican primary, and Democrat C.J.
 Czaia in the general election.
 In that campaign, Bennett raised more than $630,000, including a $100,000 loan he made to the campaign in early 2002.
 Flanagan raised $176,605 for the Republican primary while Garza raised just over $50,000 in the general election.